 The relevance to the environmental impacts of the identity of the contractor and the legal regime in which they operate depends on whether different technological or legal situations will lead to different approaches for deep-sea mining.
-Different approaches will likely lead to different impacts (Table 7.1) and may affect the potential for cumulative impacts, particularly for nearby operations.
+Different approaches will likely lead to different impacts (Error!
+Reference source not found.) and may affect the potential for cumulative impacts, particularly for nearby operations.